By Cynthia Bailey MD.

 Sun protection for eczema

 Sun protection is always important for healthy skin.
 Sunscreens for eczema should be both non-irritating and hypoallergenic.
-Mineral zinc oxide based sunscreen products are the best choice for eczema prone skin.
+Mineral zinc oxide-based sunscreen products are the best choice for eczema prone skin.
+All of my Sheer Strength Pure Physical Sunscreens provide pure mineral sun protection in fragrance free products perfectly suited for those suffering from eczema.

 People with eczema need to avoid common allergens beyond those in your personal care products

-Find hypoallergenic home cleaners and personal care products below that are ideal for people suffering from eczema.
+Find hypoallergenic products below that are ideal for people suffering from eczema.

 I have created a range of products to fit most product preferences and skin care habits.
 Whether it's your entire body skin, your face, or just your hands that suffer from eczema, I've got the building blocks of a skin care routine to help heal your eczema and keep your skin healthy and comfortable.